gem/oq-engine/doc/adv-manual/hazard.rst

 spacing.
 Once the calculation has been reduced, you can run it and determine what are the factors dominating the run time.

-As we discussed previously, you may want to tweak the quadratic parameters (maximum_distance, area_source_discretization, rupture_mesh_spacing, complex_fault_mesh_spacing).
+As we discussed in section `common mistakes`_, you may want to tweak the quadratic parameters (``maximum_distance``, ``area_source_discretization``, ``rupture_mesh_spacing``, ``complex_fault_mesh_spacing``).
 Also, you may want to choose different GMPEs, since some are faster than others.
 You may want to play with the logic tree, to reduce the number of realizations: this is especially important, in particular for event based calculation were the number of generated ground motion fields is linear with the number of realizations.

 Once you have tuned the reduced computation, you can have an idea of the time required for the full calculation.
 It will be less than linear with the number